niklasschmitz/ad-dfpt/README.md

 **Exceptions**:
 - The Sol58LC dataset in `xc_finetuning/sol58lc`.
 See [the corresponding README](xc_finetuning/sol58lc/README.md).
 - The all-electron data in `pseudopotential_tuning/all_electron_data`.
 See [the corresponding README](pseudopotential_tuning/all_electron_data/README.md).

+## Funding

+This research was supported by the Swiss National Science Foundation (SNSF, Grant No. 221186) as well as the NCCR MARVEL, a National Centre of Competence in Research, funded by the SNSF (Grant No. 205602).